zalo/zalo.github.io/_posts/2019-2-23-line-fitting.md

 This is more powerful than traditional least squares in that it is invariant to global rotation.

-Because of this, however, it has no analytic solution*.
+Because of this, however, it has no analytic solution in 3D*.
 There are a variety of iterative solutions available, but they often depend on an operation called the **Singular Value Decomposition** or **SVD**.
 SVDs are a complex matrix decomposition that are usually only found in heavy-weight matrix libraries.
 Avoiding the inlusion of these libraries is the motivation for the technique outlined in this post.

 ### The Centroid